cedowens/MacShellSwift/MacShellSwift/README.md

 _*note: the server script is hard-coded to use ca.pem and ca.key, but you can change those names of course (just make sure you also change the name in the swiftshell-server.py file).

 2. Change the "host = '127.0.0.1'" string to the server IP address and the "port = 443" string to the listening port on the server.
 Also make sure the canary string matches the string in the client code.
-If you change the canary strig, you will also need to change the connection.recv(16) to whatever length the new string is.
+If you change the canary string, you will also need to change the connection.recv(16) to whatever length the new canary string coming from the client is.
 ![Image](pic3.jpg)

 3. Save and run the server: